Niels Hemmingsens Gade: Notable buildings

-The Church of the Holy Ghost and the House of the Holy Ghost have the address Niels Hemmingsens Gade 5, although both are usually entered through one of two gates on Amagertorv.
+The Church of the Holy Ghost and the House of the Holy Ghost both have the address Niels Hemmingsens Gade 5, although they are usually entered through one of two gates on Amagertorv.
 The House of the Holy Ghost is now used as an exhibition space.

-The Women's Building (Kvindernes Bygning) at No. 8–10 was built in 1935 in a Functionalist style by Ragna Grubb.
+The Women's Building (Kvindernes Bygning) at No. 8–10 was built in 1935 in a Functionalist style by architect Ragna Grubb.
 The music venue Jazzhouse is located in the building.

-No. 1, 3, 15, 23 and 32 all date from the 18th century and are listed.
+The buildings at No. 1, 3, 15, 23, and 32 date back to the 18th century and are listed as heritage properties.

 No. 24 (Niels Hemmingsensgade 24/Løvstræde 7) is a former hospitality school.
 The building was designed by Vilhelm Klein and H. C. Stilling.
 The school has now moved to Vigerslev Allé in Valby.

-The large building complex at No. 21–21 which continues along Kejsergade and Skindergade was built in 1904–1905 to design by Valdemar Ingemann.
+The large building complex at No. 21 which continues along Kejsergade and Skindergade was built between 1904–1905 to design by Valdemar Ingemann.
 Ingemann also designed the building at No. 32–34.
 It is now known as Pressens Hus.